coolbay/VSGN/README.md

 This repo holds the codes of paper: "[Video Self-Stitching Graph Network for Temporal Action Localization](https://arxiv.org/abs/2011.14598)", accepted to ICCV 2021.

 ## Updates
  - Aug.
-15th: Code and pre-trained model on THUMOS14 is published.
+15th: Code and pre-trained model on THUMOS14 are released.

 ## VSGN Introduction
 ![VSGN Overview](./VSGN_overview.png)